Capital-News-Service/case-search-bot/README.md

 ASSAULT-SEC DEGREE : 1-1415
 ```

-# setting up your own version
+# Setting up your own version

 Here is how to set up the bot if you want to use the same deployment methods as I did.
 Of course the script will work on a personal server, just set it up to run with a cron job.